VertebrateResequencing/wr/.docs/cwd_matters_cleanup/readme.md

 **What is left of it.** Four things, and none of them is nothing.

-- The name space is 2^-122, not zero.
-No test can measure the improvement:
+- The collision probability is 2^-122, not zero.
+No test can measure the
-  `os.MkdirTemp` already drew a fresh 32-bit suffix on every call — 0 reuses in 20000 create/remove/recreate rounds on go1.26.3 — so
+  improvement: `os.MkdirTemp` already drew a fresh 32-bit suffix on every call — 0 reuses in 20000 create/remove/recreate rounds on go1.26.3 — so
-  `TestWorkSpaceNameNeverRecurs` passes on the pre-fix code too.
+  `TestWorkSpaceNameIsMintedPerRun` passes on the pre-fix code too.
 What it holds is that the mint is fresh per RUN; the guarantee itself is structural, in the name space rather than in a sample.
 The sweep guards above stay the defence in depth for anything that does collide.
 - A Job's own `Cmd` can still fabricate a SIBLING directory of the accepted shape, since it can read the name wr gave it. **Bites when** a STALE run's stored `ActualCwd` names the fabrication — and wr only ever stores a name it